dmschd12354/Event-Camera/dvs_displayer/README.md

 	roslaunch dvs_displayer display_monocular.launch

-In another terminal open the dynamic reconfigure and play around with the parameters in the window named `dvs_displayer_one`
+In another terminal open the run:

-	rosrun rqt_reconfigure rqt_reconfigure
+	rqt_image_view
+to see 'raw_events' topic.